image

 Programmes

-Programme managers leverage change to enhance overall value delivery.
+Programme managers leverage change to drive value creation across the programme.

 Roles and responsibilities